Experiential Marketing Trends

 Companies employ a combination of physical and digital experiences.
 Experiential marketing tourism and hospitality industry promote itself through digital experiences that consumers connect with at the personal and emotional level.
 Tourist places and resorts can’t be brought in front of the consumer physically, but with the help of digital technology, companies can create near real-life experiences on screen.
 Marriot Hotel, Texas Tourism has been doing this activity for almost a decade.
 An eco-tourism project can hold miniature physical and digital demo of the project in trade fairs for the public to feel the experience of being there.
 Home theatre systems, interior designers, modular kitchen makers can create near-live experiences in showrooms, malls, or trade fairs that help the customer get a feel of how it would appear when setting in their own premises.

 3. Out-of-home experience

-Virgin Air held an out of home campaign across six cities by adding a sleek branding to the generic bus shelter.
+Virgin Air held an out-of-home campaign across six cities by adding sleek branding to the generic bus shelter.
 They put a giant touchscreen window for visitors to take a 360-degree tour of the aircraft- or a Google map inside a plane.
-The digital view of the flight cabins and facilities provided a simple, functional and visual clue for the traveler.
+The digital view of the flight cabins and facilities provided a simple, functional, and visual clue for the traveler.

 4. Guerilla marketing